The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Lookup Wishlist By Customer

-Returns the list of wishlists belongs to the given customer reference.
+Returns the list of wishlists belonging to the given customer reference.
-If the wishlist does not exist, this method returns a ResourceNotFound error.
+If no wishlists exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/lookup```